 If the claims involve similar issues – such as two data breaches – it could lead to legal and practical complications.
 Courts are generally cautious about awarding compensation more than once for the same harm.

-For example, if your credit card details were compromised in two separate data breaches by two different companies, and those details were subsequently used by fraudsters to steal from you, both companies could be at fault for the initial breaches.
+For example, if your credit card details were compromised in two separate data breaches by two different companies, and those details were subsequently used by the same fraudsters to steal from you, both companies could be at fault for the initial breaches.
 However, the resulting loss (e.g., the financial fraud or monetary loss you suffered) is a single harm.
-The courts would expect you to recover compensation only once for that harm, even if both companies contributed to the circumstances that led to it.

 Overlapping claims can slow down proceedings, as legal teams, insurers, or defendants may challenge the validity of pursuing compensation for the same issue in multiple cases.
 To help, your legal team(s) should identify the source of the harm wherever possible.
 For example, lawyers may need to provide evidence linking the fraud to one company.
 If both breaches are equally responsible, the courts may apportion liability between them.